 Use caseTypeset NotesHandwritten Notes

-First-time concept learningRecommendedLess ideal (slower scan speed)
+First-time concept learningRecommendedLess ideal (slower to skim)

 Second-pass revision (1-2 weeks out)GoodRecommended